 The Waring Years (1933-1950)

 The Great Depression brought hardship upon the School of Medicine – faculty salaries were cut and graduates had difficulty setting up practice.
 Yet, the school and university forged on as students continued their studies led by dedicated faculty, including one who would become the first full-time professor and chair of the Department of Medicine in 1933—James “Gentleman Jim” Waring, MD.
 Dr. Waring was appointed the first full-time professor and the chair of the Department of Medicine in 1933, marking the beginning of a new era in which research slowly and gradually became a larger focus of the school.

 “The coming of full-time faculty and the rise of research in the department went hand in hand,” notes Claman.
 “You couldn’t be a successful researcher if you were a volunteer faculty member, constantly running downtown to see your patients all the time.”

-Waring, who had been schooled at Yale and Johns Hopkins and came to Colorado to seek relief from tuberculosis, vowed to work to eradicate TB.
-He went on to found the Department of Medicine’s first specialty division, the Division of Industrial Medicine and Hygiene in 1939 and helped create the Colorado Foundation for Research in TB (now known as the Webb-Waring Lung Institute, which merged into CU in 2008 and became the Webb-Waring Center).
+Dr. Waring, who had been schooled at Yale and Johns Hopkins and came to Colorado to seek relief from tuberculosis, vowed to work to eradicate TB.
+He went on to found the Department of Medicine’s first specialty division, the Division of Industrial Medicine and Hygiene, in 1939, and helped create the Colorado Foundation for Research in TB (afterward known as the Webb-Waring Lung Institute, which merged into CU in 2008 and became the Webb-Waring Center).

 By 1950, when Waring retired, the DOM boasted six divisions but was known best as a national hub for pulmonary medicine.